-This appliance has been supplied with an integral barrier to prevent direct contact with the fixed glass panel.
+This appliance requires the installation of a decorative front with an integral barrier to prevent direct contact with the fixed glass panel.
 Do NOT operate the appliance with the barrier removed.

 Contact your dealer or Hearth & Home Technologies if the barrier is not present or help is needed to properly install one.